Shyamdevkrishnanj/amfoss-tasks-2021/README.md

 # My Intro

 ### Hi guys 😇.
 Let me introduce myself to you.
 I'm Shyamdev Krishnan J from Trivandrum, Kerala.
-I can to know about amFOSS club when I was searching the details of Amrita university.
+I came to know about amFOSS club when I was searching the details of Amrita university.
 I came to know more about the club through Quora.
 So decided to join the Amritapuri campus.
 So the main thing that attracts me about the club is its mentoring attributes.
 I chose Science as main subject in 12th grade, but always had interest in programming.
-But I wasn't able to finish the languages.I know the basics of Phython, C++ and java(not much).
+But I wasn't able to finish the languages.I know the basics of Python, C++ and java(not much).
 After attempting the tasks, I have improved in many sectors.
 I want to continue this flow of improvement so that one day I could really fulfill my passion.
 I hope the amFOSS club will help me to achieve my passion.